wf4ever/ro-manager/src/README.txt

   python setup.py install
   ro-manager-test

+See below for more details about these options.

 == System-wide install from PyPI ==

-RO-manager can be installed from the Python Package Index (PyPI) using 'pip' (or 'easy_install').
+RO-manager can be installed from the Python Package Index (PyPI) using 'pip'.

 This is the simplest option for installing RO Manager, and does not require a copy of the RO Manager code be obtained from GitHub, but generally does require that you have root access on the computer where it is installed:

+Prerequisites are python 2.7 (http://python.org/download/releases/2.7/) and pip (http://pypi.python.org/pypi/pip).

 1. Install: